Hibbett Sports Likely Has More Downside Ahead - But There Are Better Retail Shorts

 Staying Skeptical

-One of the recurring arguments I've made in justifying my overall bearishness toward brick-and-mortar retail is that omnichannel efforts generally are margin-dilutive.
+One of the recurring arguments I've made in justifying my overall bearishness toward brick-and-mortar retail is that omnichannel efforts generally are margin dilutive.
 That's not to say retailers shouldn't add those capabilities - the alternative to not having a substantial e-commerce presence, ship to store/home, etc. is a steady sales decline.
 But shifting in-store sales to DTC channels pressures margins, as retailers need to have a larger (and more expensive) infrastructure to generate roughly the same level of sales.

 Hibbett is going to face that problem as well.
-The company is expecting product margin to decline in FY18, due to shipping costs required in omnichannel sales.
-The company is guiding for some offset elsewhere in terms of store occupancy and logistics - though I'm skeptical on that front - and for SG&A leverage excluding the last of the supply chain spend.
+The company is expecting the product margin to decline in FY18, due to shipping costs required in omnichannel sales.
+It is guiding for some offset elsewhere in terms of store occupancy and logistics - though I'm skeptical on that front - and for SG&A leverage excluding the last of the supply chain spend.
 But that leverage in FY18 is coming from unspecified "additional revenue and expense savings," and CFO Scott Bowman said the company would need 4% comps in FY19 to get SG&A leverage then (and likely a similar level going forward).

 Hibbett is coming off a FY17 where EBIT margin compressed 193 bps to 10.0%. ~60 bps of that or so came from one-time omnichannel investments, but the overall trend has been negative.
 And even if Hibbett can gain some bounce in comps off the ~1% average of the last four years, margins most likely will continue to decline.
 An increasing emphasis on lower-margin footwear sales only adds to that pressure.
-That leaves a very narrow path for Hibbett to keep net income stable over the next few years: a 200+ bps increase in comps, plus a ~2% annual increase in store count still means margin compression needs to kept to ~40 bps a year to keep net income flat.
+That leaves a very narrow path for Hibbett to keep net income stable over the next few years: a 200+ bps increase in comps, plus a ~2% annual increase in store count, still means margin compression needs to be kept to ~40 bps a year to keep net income flat.

-That's not impossible - but it's hardly likely, either.
-After all, Hibbett's margins, and profits, already are in an accelerating decline.
-As noted above, adjusted earnings per share seems rather stable of late.
+That's not impossible, but it's hardly likely, either.
+After all, Hibbett's margins and profits already are in an accelerating decline.
+As noted above, adjusted earnings per share seem rather stable of late.
 But adjusted net income tells a different story:

-- FY15 EPS of $2.87 increases 6.2% year-over-year; net income increases 3.8%.
+- FY15 EPS of $2.87 increases 6.2% year over year; net income increases 3.8%.

 - FY16 EPS is flat excluding the $0.05 legal settlement; net income declines almost 6%.

 - FY18 EPS is guided to $2.75 at the midpoint, up 1%.
-But backing out the investment impacts from the year before, a $0.09-$0.11 benefit from the 53rd week in FY18, and removing $0.04 (the high end of guidance) in omni spend, EPS looks closer to $2.69 against $2.87 - a 6%+ drop.
-And with the company guiding for $50 million in buybacks at the midpoint - reducing the share count a bit over 8% - normalized net income is guided down ~14% year-over-year.
+But backing out the investment impacts from the year before, a $0.09-0.11 benefit from the 53rd week in FY18, and removing $0.04 (the high end of guidance) in omni spend, EPS looks closer to $2.69 against $2.87 - a 6%+ drop.
+And with the company guiding for $50 million in buybacks at the midpoint - reducing the share count a bit over 8% - normalized net income is guided down ~14% year over year.

 Clearly, the trend is getting worse already.
-Expecting Hibbett to get even to flat net income FY19 (backing out the 53rd week benefit) means the omnichannel efforts have to not just work, but work well enough to offset other headwinds.
-E-commerce competition clearly is intensifying, with CEO Jeff Rosenthal saying that the impact of 'Cyber Week' was far more pronounced in Q4 FY17 than in past years.
+Expecting Hibbett to get even to flat net income in FY19 (backing out the 53rd week benefit) means the omnichannel efforts have to not just work, but work well enough to offset other headwinds.
+E-commerce competition clearly is intensifying, with CEO Jeff Rosenthal saying that the impact of "Cyber Week" was far more pronounced in Q4 FY17 than in past years.
 The shift toward fashion in some of the typed locations moves Hibbett closer to the disastrous Stage Stores model (where the weakness is not just due to the oil and gas bust, as much as SSI management protests otherwise).
-Increasing emphasis on footwear similarly means Hibbett has to compete with the extensive DTC efforts of Nike (NYSE:NKE) in particular, along with Under Armour (NYSE:UA) (NYSE:UAA) and Adidas (OTCQX:ADDYY).
+Increasing emphasis on footwear similarly means Hibbett has to compete with the extensive DTC efforts of Nike (NYSE:NKE) in particular, along with Under Armour (NYSE:UA) (NYSE:UAA) and adidas (OTCQX:ADDYY).

-Driving any real upside from current levels means that Hibbett's comps need to re-accelerate - and even with the omni capabilities being rolled out, the company itself is expecting low-single digit comps this year.
-At ~10x EPS, as 'cheap' as that number sounds, Hibbett simply doesn't have much room for error.
-Certainly, I don't think it has enough room - or enough potential upside.
+Driving any real upside from current levels means that Hibbett's comps need to re-accelerate, and even with the omni capabilities being rolled out, the company itself is expecting low-single-digit comps this year.
+At ~10x EPS, as "cheap" as that number sounds, Hibbett simply doesn't have much room for error.
+Certainly, I don't think it has enough room, or enough potential upside.

 Valuation

-Essentially, a short of HIBB at $28+ is a bet that the strategy won't be as effective as management hopes - which recent history in retail suggests is probably a pretty good bet.
+Essentially, a short of HIBB at $28+ is a bet that the strategy won't be as effective as management hopes, which recent history in retail suggests is probably a pretty good bet.
 Guidance incorporates a decent benefit from omnichannel; if Hibbett stumbles on that front, EPS comes down toward the $2.50 level and the stock probably moves toward $25.

 The problem is that's not enough potential gain for a short in a sector where even after big declines, there are still targets with more room for downside.
 I'd much rather short Finish Line (NASDAQ:FINL), for instance.
 Finish Line has poor management, more regional mall exposure (less than 20% of Hibbett stores are in enclosed malls, per Hibbett's 10-K) and the same concerns about DTC competition and, potentially, slowing footwear demand.

-And there's still a chance Hibbett can change its narrative with the omnichannel rollouts.
+And there's still a chance Hibbett can change its narrative with the omnichannel roll-outs.
 Some success on that front makes HIBB seem more like TSCO than SSI.
 And while TSCO has come down in terms of its stock price, earnings have been growing - just not at the clip that justified the mid-20s P/E multiple assigned to the stock a year ago.

-I'm hardly ready to chase Hibbett, even with the stock near a six-year low.
+I'm hardly ready to chase Hibbett even with the stock near a six-year low.
 But the short case simply isn't quite there, given valuation and some early optimism toward ship to home.
 Hibbett's earnings are declining, and I expect them to continue to decline going forward.
-But I don't see the decline as quite steep enough to drive real downside in the stock - and there's always the chance that I could be wrong.
+But I don't see the decline as quite steep enough to drive real downside in the stock, and there's always the chance that I could be wrong.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.